 How Much Compensation For A Botox Injury or Negligence?

-If you have had Botox and it has gone wrong, you may be entitled to compensation.
+If you have Botox and it goes wrong, you may be able to claim compensation.
 We all expect to be delighted with the results after having Botox.
 However, it can feel like you are living in a nightmare if you are the victim of botched Botox.
 If this is something that has happened to you, we can ensure you get the payout you deserve for the pain and suffering you have experienced.
+Just read our guide below, or call us on 0800 073 8804.

 Select a section: